-Touch may be seen as a neglected sense in gardening, as less important than sight and smell, but texture can be as much an attribute of a plant as scent and colour.
+Touch may be seen as less important than sight and smell, but a plant's texture can be just as notable as scent and colour.
 Leaves for example are incredibly varied to suit particular conditions and functions, and will give interestingly different tactile sensations.

 The ragged and scented leaves of the 'Royal Oak' pelargonium can be juxtaposed with the shiny smoothness of laurel.
 A feathery fern or soft Silver Sage (Salvia argentea) matched against jagged holly leaves.
 All proving to be individually interesting, doubly so when compared and contrasted with each other.